 When purchasing a dishwasher, you especially need to take into consideration the number of people in your household.

-Take this Bosch 14 Place White Series 4 Dishwasher, it’s ideal for a family of four as it provides enough space for a total of 14 place settings.
+Take this Grundig 14 Place Dishwasher GNF11512X, it’s ideal for a family of four as it provides enough space for a total of 14 place settings.
 If your family is bigger than four or you are known for entertaining guests, you will have to make use of the dishwasher more than once a day, or get a bigger place setting dishwasher.

 On average, and with our countries current water crisis, a family of four should only be using their dishwasher once a day.

 Being the largest independent retailer in the Western Cape, we not only have a massive range of dishwashers available on the Tafelberg Furnishers website, but we also have the best pricing in South Africa!

 How Many Washing Programs Are Needed?